-What is Metadata?
+What Is Metadata?

 Good Metadata Management

-- Metadata Capture and Storage
+Metadata Capture and Storage

-- Metadata Integration and Publication
+Metadata Integration and Publication

-Metadata Management and Governance
+Metadata Management Needs Governance

 “Just Enough” Metadata Management